Northeastern-Electric-Racing/LearningSessions/linux-cli-vscode/README.md

 You should notice that your terminal looks different, it should look like this ```root@39a7702d90de:/#```

 Lets break this down,
-- root -> the user in the image
+- root -> the user currently in use
-- @ -> specifies the connection between the user and the tag of the image
+- 39a7702d90de -> the name of the machine
-- 39a7702d90de -> the tag the image is on
+- :/# -> the directory you are currently in "/" (root directory)

-- :/# -> the directory you are currently in "#" is the root directory
+Think of it like "I'm the root user in this machine located here"

 ### Working in the container
 run ```ls```